Audio routing for playing live music in videogame worlds

 This is a sort of dream-come-true here, an always on studio where “mistakes” can be captured, and we can pick up the instrument that feels most attractive in the moment.

-Years ago I had a Jimi Hendrix poster with an illustration of a lot of wires coming out of his head, and with all the wires here, I’m beginning to understand more about the technical aspects of the creativity in his sound.
+Years ago I had a Hendrix poster with an illustration of a lot of wires coming out of his head that I gave to a colleague when I left Rome for NYC.
+With all the wires here, sometimes I feel mired in a knot of cables, buttons, keys, and keyboards, and long for the simplicity of a real acoustic instrument made of wood.
+But all this also helps me begin to understand more about the technical aspects of the creativity in Jimi’s and other electric sound maestros.

 · ˖ ✦ . ˳